 Did you know that hyposensitivity to touch and movement has something to do with neurological disorders?
 If a normal person finds benefit from touching a few things, a hypersensitive person would want to touch everything around them.
 They also crave a good sensation of certain fabrics against their skin.

 Scratchy, silky, velvety, bumpy, fuzzy, nubby, slippery, or soft – these Teachable Touchable Texture Squares have different surface feels and sensory stimuli for autistic toddlers.

 You may have noticed that your child may be curious about textures in different materials.
-This is a sign that these tools can be an effective sensory play.
-But there are certain objects with textures that may cause an overwhelming sensory stimulation.
+This is a sign that these tools can be effective sensory play.
+But there are certain objects with textures that may cause overwhelming sensory stimulation.
 These tools may help you find out which texture can display discomfort to your child.

 The Touchable Texture Squares are great for sensory breaks.
 A child can hold a piece, sit down, and relax while playing.
 The sensory toys are also easy to grasp and play with as they are designed for little hands.